 It is the right of every student to be informed of his/her academic progress.
 In order to ensure a student of this right, a report will be given to the student after the conclusion of each quarter.
-Students may also see updated grades via Project Foundry.
+Students may also request their grades or class project from their focus teacher at anytime.